medikoo/deferred/README.md

 		}, 1000);
 	};

 Asynchronous function receives callback argument.
 Callback handles both error and success.
-There's easy way to turn those methods into promises and take advantage of promise design.
+There's easy way to turn such functions into promises and take advantage of promise design.
 There's `deferred.asyncToPromise` for that, let's use shorter name:

 	var a2p = deferred.asyncToPromise;